 How do you obtain UX experience when you can’t quit your job to go to school?
 What are some ways to gain real-world experience in order to build a UX portfolio?

 If you want to go back to school or enroll in a UX bootcamp, I won’t stand in your way.
 However, I don’t believe a degree in human factors is the only path to a career in UX.
 UXers come from all areas of study, so don’t let anyone tell you that your BS in Biology is holding you back.
 Any bachelor’s degree is a strong foundation for the soft skills you’ll need (e.g., critical thinking, communication).
 To gain hard UX skills (e.g., wireframing, researching), there are many, many courses and reputable UX certifications like Human Factors International and Nielsen Norman Group.

 How I Gained My UX Experience

 In early 2000, I was working for a company that I just knew had a terrible website.
 I didn’t have any education or training in UX—heck, I didn’t even know that discipline existed.
 I just kept asking (begging) my boss to implement my ideas to improve the site.
-The answer was always “no.” (Because it cost money to pay the web agency to make the changes.)
+The answer was always “no.” (Because it cost money to pay the web agency to make my recommended changes.)

 But then a few months later, I suddenly had a new boss.
-We clicked immediately about what changes needed to happen, and then was given the reins and an in-house web developer.
+We clicked immediately about what changes needed to happen, and then was given the reins and access to an in-house web developer.
 Persistence prevailed!

 If it’s not totally clear—I didn’t know what I was doing in those early days.
 I squashed my fears, frequently asked for forgiveness instead of permission, and just kept pushing myself forward.